wiseman-timelord/aiDEr-Local/README.md

     raise OllamaError(status_code=response.status_code, message=response.text)
 litellm.llms.ollama.OllamaError: {"error":"error reading llm response: read tcp 127.0.0.1:50209-\u003e127.0.0.1:50207: wsarecv: An existing connection was forcibly closed by the remote host."}
 ```
-- Case-desensitivity in model names used for identification.
-- Streamlining of identifiaction to, local models only, with exception of, huggingface (see below intelligent use of models) and and adapt openai to LM Studio.
-- Local models will be added to identify correctly the models, that I will list, that will be based upon, what is the best performing models, for a limitation of 64GB, this will mainly include ensuring no issues with, llama v3.1 Meta unfiltered and deep-seek v2 lite, in gguf.
-- for Intelligent use of Huggingface API to the  `https://huggingface.co/deepseek-ai/DeepSeek-Coder-V2-Instruct` or `https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct`, after 3 errors in a row, as large model will likely sort it out, then revert back to local model after, and reset counter, however if it does not solve the same issue in one, then ask user if it should, additionally interact with huggingface using the larger model or allow the user to take a look at the files then re-test (requring re-prompt) or whatever would normally happen vanilla after 3 errors if it were not having the code to interact with larger models on huggingface.
-I also found out that deepseek provide 500,000,000 free tokens, this is clearly an idea.

 ### DISCLAIMER:
 Issues that may arrise as a result of the code when aider is running, are not on the part of aiDEr-Local, as currently it does nothing out of the ordinary to the actual runnings of aider.